AshleyYFu/portfolio/_pages/about.md

 title: "About Ashley Fu"

 ---
 Hello!
 My name is Ashley and I am a Senior at Vanderbilt University.
-I like climbing, baking, thrifting, playing piano, and making arts.
+I like climbing, thrifting, playing piano, going to live music, and making arts.

+I am passionate about hardware-software integration, embedded programming, and VLSI design.

 ## Education